Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Attack Ecosystem

-\Figref{fig:semanticdist} shows the distribution of trend categories within the communities.
-We found that 60\% of trends in the green community are of the miscellaneous type.
-Except for this case, there is no community that is dominated by only one type of a trend, both interest group wise or considering the broader category.
-The majority of the bet related ads (80\%) and Oktar's cult slogans (68\%) are in the pink and the red communities.
-80\% of spam ads promoting fake follower schemes and trend topic services are found in blue community.
-The fact that this community is central to the whole network suggests that the attackers controlling this group provide users and trends for other groups as well.
-Food engineers appealing for jobs are also almost uniquely associated with blue community, while cult slogans related to Furkan are associated uniquely with orange community.
-Politics related tweets are dispersed throughout the communities and political parties often share the same community with their rivals.
-Although the blue community contains the highest number (80) of pro-CHP trends, it also has 80 pro-AKP trends.
+The majority of the bet related ads (80\%) and Oktar's cult slogans (68\%) were in the pink and red communities.
+Most (80\%) spam ads promoting fake follower schemes and trend topic services were in the blue community.
+The fact that this community is central to the whole network suggests that the attackers controlling this group provided users and trends for other groups.
+Food engineers appealing for jobs were also almost uniquely associated with the blue community, while cult slogans related to Furkan were associated uniquely with the orange community.
+Political trends were dispersed throughout the communities and political parties often shared the same community with their rivals.
+For instance, the blue community contains the highest number (80) of pro-CHP (the main opposition) trends but also has 80 trends in support of its fierce rival, AKP.
 Similarly, 40\% of the pro-AKP trends are associated with the pink community but the pink community has also 15 pro-CHP trends.
-This further corroborates that the attackers are independent of the parties.
+This further corroborates that the attackers are independent of the parties and provide fake trends as a service.